ellazondo/ellazondo/README.md

-- 👋 Hi, I’m @ellazondo
+- 👋 Hi, I’m Gabriella (or Ella)
-- 👀 I’m interested in changing my career to coding
+- 👀 I’m interested in deepen my understanding of React JS and React Native
-- 🌱 I’m currently learning how to code with SheCodes Pro
+- 🌱 I’m currently at Flatiron School in Manhattan for Software Engineering
-- 💞️ I’m looking to collaborate on I don't even know yet
+- 💞️ I’m looking to collaborate on React JS and Ruby on Rails projects
-- 📫 How to reach me is not important yet.
+- 📫 How to reach me: gabriellaelizondo@gmail.com

 <!---
 ellazondo/ellazondo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.